CrispusDH/oi-grease/API.md

 for sure amount of conditions can be increased endlessly

+optionally we could specify 'timeout' to wait for the element

 #### isElementNotDisabled
 - `page` Puppeteer's <Page> instance
 - `selector` <string> that represent CSS Selector